 Context: During the financial crisis, house prices fell.
 Credit became more difficult to access, making it harder for most people to get a mortgage.
 Mortgages to first-time buyers dropped from £10.5 billion in March 2007 to £3.3 billion in March 2009.

 Impact: The Help To Buy scheme was introduced in March 2013 to help first-timers, and was effective.
-Increasing spending from £6.1 billion at the inception of the scheme to £15.8 billion today, above even the 2007 levels.
+Increasing spending from £6.1 billion at the inception of the scheme to £15.8 billion at the end of 2019, above even the 2007 levels.

 The scheme has received criticism for perhaps inflating the housing market.
 Combining those low interest rates with a government-backed lending scheme means first-time buyers can afford to borrow more money at the same cost.
 So they did, driving up demand on the first-time-buyer-scheme-approved properties.